 Where to Stay in San Diego

 Being an incredibly popular tourist city, San Diego has a wide array accommodation options available.
 If you’re wondering where you should stay the night while planning your 2, 3 or 3 days in San Diego itinerary, then have a look at these options:

 Urban Boutique Hotel — Situated in cool and trendy Little Italy in the heart of downtown San Diego, this boutique hotel is a great place to base yourself in this Southern California city.
 Located within easy walking distance of many major attractions, they have numerous rooms available to suit all kinds of travellers.
 Click here to see their latest prices

 Hotel Del Coronado — One of the most iconic hotels in the country and not just San Diego, if you’re looking for a luxury stay in San Diego, you can’t go wrong with the Hotel Del.
 This hotel is not only absolutely beautiful and historic, it is situated on the lovely Coronado Beach, as numerous fantastic restaurants on site and also boasts countless other amenities that are sure to make your stay a great one.
 Click here to see their latest prices

-Airbnb — Another popular option in San Diego is Airbnb.
-There are countless properties available on the platform, from entire apartments like this private guest suite in Ocean Beach to private rooms in local’s homes.
-Click here to browse the best Airbnbs in San Diego
+Private Rental — Another popular option in San Diego is a private rental.
+There are countless properties available such as this stunning condo in Pacific Beach right on the oceanfront.
+Click here to browse the best private rentals in San Diego

-USA Hostels Ocean Beach — If you’re travelling to San Diego solo or on a tight budget, this hostel is an excellent choice for you.
-Frequently gracing lists as one of the best hostels in the world, it is located in cool and laid-back Ocean Beach close to numerous attractions in San Diego.
+California Dreams Hostel — If you’re travelling to San Diego solo or on a tight budget, this hostel is an excellent choice for you.
+It is located in Pacific Beach close to numerous attractions in San Diego.
 They have both dorm and private rooms available and great common areas perfect for meeting other travellers.
 Click here to see their latest prices